 We have examples of our previous projects displayed on this website.

-One thing we always take into consideration is the nesting habits of native bird species in Burgess Hill, Haywards Heath and the surrounding areas.
+One thing we always take into consideration is the nesting habits of native bird species in Burgess Hill, Crawley, Haywards Heath and the surrounding areas.
 We plan hedge cutting and trimming around the habits of birds and never interrupt their habitats while they rear their young.
 Nesting seasons typically run between March and August and we mostly plan programs outside of these times.

 It is an offence under Section 1 of the Wildlife and Countryside Act 1981 to perform tree surgery or hedge cutting with the intent of damaging or destroying nests.